Calling All High School Seniors!

-The Don’t mess with Texas® Scholarship recognizes the achievements of high school seniors who have taken leadership roles to prevent litter in their schools and/or communities and build awareness of the Don’t mess with Texas initiative.
-The Scholarship is presented in partnership with Keep Texas Beautiful and made possible by Forestar.
+Sponsored by Forestar and in partnership with Keep Texas Beautiful, the Don’t mess with Texas Scholarship recognizes the achievements of high school seniors who have taken a leadership role to prevent litter in their schools and communities and build awareness of the Don’t mess with Texas initiative.
+Scholarships are awarded based on student essays submitted with applications.

 To all the high school students who applied for the 2015 Scholarship, thank you!
 More than 1,456 applications were submitted.
-Please see below for this year’s winners and their projects.
+Please see below for last year’s winners and their projects.

 Grand Prize Winner